CeciliaSG/pp2_wordScramble/README.md

 ## Features

-- Responsive on all device sizes
+- Responsive on all device sizes.

-- Interactive elements: buttons and input field.
+- Interactive elements: buttons and  an input field for player input.

 ## Technologies Used